Sloeber/arduino-eclipse-plugin/readme.md

 images_plugin_dev_setup/imported_projects.png

+TODO: Work out how to clear up this structure and git -- the project files are copied by default....

 Then running is very simple - just right clock any of the projects and select run as an Eclipse application (or debug as Eclipse application -- letting you set breakpoints)

 Eclipse will launch a new workbench disabling the installed version if any of the plugin and updating with the plugins in the current workspace.